-The takeaway is that many potential customers think a photographer pitches up with a camera, spends 20 minutes on snaps and leaves.
+The takeaway is that many potential customers think a photographer pitches up with a camera and spends 20 minutes on snaps and leaves.
 Estate agency style.

 Great photography pays for itself

-I personally live in a world of vacation rentals as a software supplier, and my photographer wife has also owned a sizeable holiday rental business.
-Photography makes a huge difference to bookings and interest in booking.
-Guests want an experience, to dream of their trip and use of space and to have a good understanding of where they will be staying.
+I live in a world of vacation rentals as a software supplier, and my photographer wife has also owned a sizeable holiday rental business.
+Photography makes a massive difference to bookings and interest in booking.
+Guests want an experience, to dream of their trip and use of space, and to understand where they will be staying.
 You are selling a dream.

 Photographer near me?

-My contribution to my incredibly hard-working partner, who is a devout perfectionist, is now to help her get more enquiries, and then we can educate the world one person at a time.
+My contribution to my incredibly hard-working partner, a devout perfectionist, is now to help her get more enquiries, and then we can educate the world one person at a time.

-By writing this Sunday piece whilst Sue processes a grateful customer’s photos, I’m hoping that the content will be of interest to anyone thinking of engaging a photographer.
+By writing this Sunday piece while Sue processes a grateful customer’s photos, I hope the content will interest anyone considering engaging a photographer.
 It is often a very thankless task, and despite my grumpiness, I’m super impressed with both the work, dedication to the task and capacity to rise above the challenges daily.